Skip to main content

 Install Golang

-celestia-app and celestia-node are written in Golang so we must install Golang to build and run them.
+celestia-node is written in Golang so we must install Golang to build and run our node.

 ver="1.21.1"